bgshih/aster/README.md

 python3 aster/demo.py
 ```

+This will output the recognition result of the demo image and the rectified image.

 ## Training and on-the-fly evaluation

-For data preparation, see the files under `aster/tools`.
+Data preparation scripts for several popular scene text datasets are located under `aster/tools`.
+See their source code for usage.

 To run the example training, execute

 ```
 python3 aster/train.py \
-  --exp_dir experiments/aster \
+  --exp_dir experiments/demo \
   --num_clones 2
 ```

 Change the configuration in `experiments/aster/trainval.prototxt` to configure your own training process.

-During the training, run a separate program to repeatedly evaluates the produced checkpoints.
+During the training, you can run a separate program to repeatedly evaluates the produced checkpoints.

 ```
 python3 aster/eval.py \
-   --exp_dir experiments/aster
+   --exp_dir experiments/demo
 ```

 Evaluation configuration is also in `trainval.prototxt`.